vcc-csc212/sp21-archive/_docs/dds/dd1/dd1.md

 endfor
 ```

 As an illustration, the figure below shows an example of applying local thresholding.
-The example uses the `median` as the metric for deciding the new value of a pixel.
+In this specific example, the `median` is what's as the metric for deciding the new value of a pixel:

 ![Image Binarization](/dds/dd1/local-thresholding.jpg)